jaabmar/private-pgd/README.md

 - **Benchmark with Additional Algorithms**: Integration of algorithms like Private GSD, RAP, and GEM is underway, to provide a broader benchmark comparison.

 These updates are part of our continuous effort to refine our framework and provide a robust benchmark in the field of differentially private data synthesis.

-*Note: The features and integrations mentioned are in active development and will be part of future releases.*